FMIA Week 10: Rams Manage Win After Fire-Filled Week of ‘Horror’

 Steelers running back Le’Veon Bell must report to the team by Tuesday at 4 p.m. to ensure he gets a credited year of service, which would enable him to be a free agent in March at age 27.
 As Adam Schefter reported Saturday night, Bell is not expected to report, meaning he would not play football at all in 2018 and would head into free agency in March hoping to make up the $14.5 million he lost by not playing under the franchise tag in 2018.

 This seems like a bad decision to me.
-There is this take out there that if Bell gets a contract with at least $45 million in guarantees (and I have no idea what team will pay him how much, assuming he is free, and that is not certain) that, because the Steelers’ last offer included a reported $30-million guaranteed, Bell would be justified in giving up this year’s money.
+There is this take out there that if Bell gets a contract with at least $45 million in guarantees that—because the Steelers’ last offer included a reported $30-million guaranteed—Bell would be justified in giving up this year’s money.
 Wrong.
 Most guaranteed money in Bell’s contract would likely be in the first two years of his next deal.
 Because a team is extremely unlikely to sign a guy to a gigantic contract and then cut him after one year, the guarantee is mostly a formality unless huge money is included in year three or after.
 So if Bell gets $45 million guaranteed and, say, $40 million is guaranteed in the first two years, did he really win by surrendering $14.5 million this year?
 Put another way: How much money could Bell have made in 2018, 2019 and 2020, which I would call his prime earning years (26, 27 and 28 years old)?

 By not playing this year: Zero this year, plus about $45 million in his next two years.
 Total: $45 million, unless of course Bell were to find a desperate team with huge cap room (Jets?
 Colts?) to overpay for the player and the position.